 RAN1 confirms support of AP/SP PRS is NOT in the WID of Rel-17 positioning for latency reduction.

 Proposal 2.4.3-2:

-RAN1 confirms support of measurement request and report in lower layers is NOT in the WID of Rel-17 positioning for latency reduction.
+RAN1 does not plan to discuss support of measurement request and report in lower layers for latency reduction unless the feature can be confirmed by RAN2.